shaunmulligan/salesforceTemp/README.md

   USB -> micro USB cable for power.
 * one or more [DS18b20][6] digital temperature sensors.
 * a 4.7KΩ or 10KΩ.
-* A breadboard, for example the [AD-102 from Maplin][2].
+* A breadboard, for prototyping.
 * Jumper wires to connect everything.
-For example, these [male-to-female connectors from Maplin][3].

 ###Setup a resin.io account
-1. setup ssh key on git,
+1. Go to [resin.io/signup](https://alpha.resin.io/signup) and sign up for a resin.io account.
-open `id_rsa.pub` in the `C:\Users\username\.ssh` folder and copy the ssh key.
+1. Setup your public ssh key on git, if you are part of the Dreamforce workshop, we have already created a ssh key for you on you laptop, so navigate to `C:/Users/admin/.ssh` and open `id_rsa.pub` with a text editor.
+Copy the contents and paste it into the box provided on resin.io
-2. start a new app
+2. Resin.io will now ask you to create a new application.
+Go ahead and do that.
+Application names can only contain letters [A-z] and numbers [0-9].
-3. download the zip.
+3. Once your app is created, download the zip.
+Do not worry about the network connection settings.
-4. extract zip and copy the contents of the file over to the SD card
+4. Extract zip and copy the contents of the file over to your SD card.
-5. eject the SD card, put in RPI, make sure the RPI is connected to the network and power it up.
+5. Eject the SD card from your PC and put in the Raspberry pi, make sure the Raspberry pi is connected to the network ethernet cable.
+We are now ready to power it up.
-6. it should take about 6 minutes to register the device and you should see it pop up in your resin.io dashboard.
+6. It should now take about 6 minutes to appear on your resin.io dashboard.
+The pi is using this time to expand its file system and partition the SD card, as well as connect with our resin.io servers.

 ###Connect up the hardware
 #### Wiring